What People Are Saying...

 See Spinney Mountain Reservoir report (above)

 Eagle fish will eat a variety of flies.
-These include: Stonefly Nymphs, all variations and sizes of Prince Nymphs, Pheasant Tails, Bubble Back BWO's, Psych Baetis, Pink Rubberleg Worms, San Juan Woms, and Parachute Adams.
+These include: Stonefly Nymphs, all variations and sizes of Prince Nymphs, Pheasant Tails, Bubble Back BWO's, Psych Baetis, Pink Rubber Worms, San Juan Worms, and Parachute Adams.

 Need an Eagle River Map?

-Frozen at the moment.
-But when it becomes fishable again remember that this is a very under-loved fishery.
+A bit early for this, but it should begin to improve soon as we move into longer days and warmer weather.
+This is a very under-loved fishery.
 Not many of those around anymore!
 The Ten Mile inlet into Lake Dillon also holds fish.
 Hit the deeper pockets and seams.
 Wading and crossing Ten Mile shouldn't be a problem for the careful angler at flows below 100 CFS.

 We don't guide this water but I've always found very willing fish from Idaho Springs to Georgetown.
 The fish are on the small side, with the occasional eye-opener, but it's a very enjoyable river to fish.
-There are still a few pockets of open water but maybe give it a few weeks to open up some.
-But when some of the ice begins to give way to the coming spring weather, give it a try.
+Give it a try.
 It just might become you favorite place to get that "quick fix."

 Put this on your list of places to fish very soon.
 Those fish are gonna be hungry!